finos/common-domain-model/documentation/source/documentation.rst

    valueDate date (0..1) <"The settlement date for a forward settling product.
 For Foreign Exchange contracts, this represents a common settlement date between both currency legs.
 To specify different settlement dates for each currency leg, see the ForeignExchange class.
 This attribute is meant to be merged with the 'settlementDate' at some future point noce we refactor 'Date' to use a single complex type across the model.">
    settlementAmount Money (0..1) <"The Settlement Amount, when known in advance.">
    transferSettlementType TransferSettlementEnum (0..1) <"The qualification as to how the transfer will settle, e.g. a DvP settlement.">

-Post-Execution: Contract
+Example: Contract Formation
-""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-For a contractual product, once a transaction has been agreed between the parties, a contract gets executed between the contractual legal entities for that transaction.
-In addition to the tradable product economics, a contract has a set of attributes which are only qualified at the post-execution stage: calculation agent, documentation, governing law, etc.
+The Contract Formation primitive represents an execution that has been confirmed by both parties.
+In addition to the tradable product economics, a contract has a set of attributes which are only qualified at the confirmation stage: calculation agent, documentation, governing law, etc.

 .. code-block:: Haskell